rrosa-aurea-1/java-angular-web-app/README.md

 ```
 mvn clean spring-boot:run -Pdev
 ```
-**N.B In this mode you can't pass spring profiles.
+**N.B In this mode you can't pass spring profiles and all properties (i.e. server.port).
 So modify the _application.properties_ in spring.profiles.default property with your profile**

 #### Write automatic integration api tests with rest assured